sensu/sensu-flow/README.md

 ## Github Action Configuration Reference

 ### Namespace Resource Management
 This action uses a special directory structure, mapping subdirectory names to Sensu namespaces to process.
-By default the directory processed is `namespaces/`  but this can be overridden in the action configuration.
+By default the directory processed is `.sensu/namespaces/`  but this can be overridden in the action configuration.
 If this directory exists, each sub directory will be processed as separate Sensu namespace.
 Example directory structure:
 ```
+.sensu
-namespaces
+└── namespaces
     └── test-namespace
         ├── checks
         │   ├── check-cpu.yaml
         │   ├── check-http.yaml
         │   ├── false.yaml
         │   └── true.yaml
         ├── filters
         │   └── fatigue-check.yaml
         ├── handlersets
         │   └── alert.yaml
         ├── handlers
         │   ├── aws-sns.yaml
         │   └── pushover.yaml
         └── mutators
             └── check-status.yaml
 ```

 Using this example, this action would process the `test-namespace`, pruning the namespace resources according to `matching_label`, `matching_condition`,  and `managed_resources`settings

 ### Optionally Preparing namespaces
-If the `namespaces.yaml` file exists in the working directory (normally the top level of your repository) then this action will be used to create sensu namespaces before attempting to process the namespaces directory.
+If the namespaces file  (default: `.sensu/cluster/namespaces.yaml`) exists then this action will be used to create sensu namespaces before attempting to process the namespaces directory.

 Note: Namespaces are a cluster level resource, so in order to use the namespaces creation capability the sensu user will need cluser level role based access to create namespaces.